zeynepaki/tgv-prototype/README.md

 ### Retrieve

 Use the scripts `anno.py`, `mdz.py`, and `abo.py` to retrieve data from these sources.
 The data will be in `data`.
-Each `.txt` file corresponds to a
+Each `.txt` file corresponds to a page of a source.

 To replicate the corpus from the original study, run the commands in `get_items.sh`.
+Alternatively, the pre-downloaded corpus can be found on Teams/OneDrive (untar into `./data`).

 It should be fine to work with a small subset of these for development purposes.

 ### Gather